shuhaowu/riakkit/README.md

 Note that list and dictionaries are potentially dangerous as there's no type checking in them.
 Refer to python's `json` to see objects are mapped.

+`DictProperty` actually converts your dictionary to the class `DictProperty.DotDict`.
+This class is a child class of python's `dict` and all it does extra is allow you to access the attributes of the dictionary via the dot notation.
+For example the "world" can be accessed via both `demo_obj.test_dict["hello"]` and `demo_obj.test_dict.hello`.
+However, non-string property may pose an issue.

+    >>> print demo_obj.test_dict["hello"]
+    world
+    >>> print demo_obj.test_dict.hello
+    world

 Here's the `DateTimeProperty`

     >>> demo_obj.some_date = datetime(2011, 12, 16) # Just use a date time object